-- .1 This cap sheet must be installed in one-metre-wide strips.
+- 1. This cap sheet must be installed in one-metre-wide strips.
 The side joints must overlap by 4" and must be staggered by at least 4" with respect to the joints of the cap sheet on the field surface, to avoid areas of excessive membrane thickness.
 The overlaps on the field surface must be 2" wider than those of the base sheet membrane on the up-stands and parapets.
-At end laps, angle-cut the corners that will be covered by the following roll. - .2 Use a chalk line to draw a straight line on the field surface 150mm (6") from the up-stands and parapets. - .3 Use a propane roofing-torch and round-nose trowel or de-granulator to embed the surface granules in the layer of hot bitumen starting from the chalk line on the field surface to the bottom edge of the up-stand or parapet as well as on the granulated vertical surfaces that are to be overlapped. - .4 This cap sheet will be heat-welded directly to the base sheet membrane, proceeding from bottom to top.
-This technique softens both membranes in order to obtain even, continuous weld. - .5 Avoid the formation of wrinkles, voids or fish-mouths. - .6 During installation, be careful not to overheat the membrane or to create excessive bitumen bleeding at the joints.
+At end laps, angle-cut the corners that will be covered by the following roll. - 2.
+Use a chalk line to draw a straight line on the field surface 150mm (6") from the up-stands and parapets.

+- 3. Use a propane roofing-torch and round-nose trowel or de-granulator to embed the surface granules in the layer of hot bitumen starting from the chalk line on the field surface to the bottom edge of the up-stand or parapet as well as on the granulated vertical surfaces that are to be overlapped. - 4.
+This cap sheet will be heat-welded directly to the base sheet membrane, proceeding from bottom to top.
+This technique softens both membranes in order to obtain even, continuous weld. - 5.
+Avoid the formation of wrinkles, voids or fish-mouths. - 6.
+During installation, be careful not to overheat the membrane or to create excessive bitumen bleeding at the joints.

-.40 MEMBRANE WALKWAY INSTALLATION
+40. MEMBRANE WALKWAY INSTALLATION

-.1 Install membrane walkways respecting requirements previously stipulated for cap sheet installation.
+1. Install membrane walkways respecting requirements previously stipulated for cap sheet installation.
 Apply primer to cap sheet before installing walkways.

-.41 ROOF PENETRATIONS
+41. ROOF PENETRATIONS

-.1 Install roof drain pans, vent stack covers and other roof penetration flashings and seal to membrane in accordance with manufacturer's recommendations and details.
+1. Install roof drain pans, vent stack covers and other roof penetration flashings and seal to membrane in accordance with manufacturer's recommendations and details.

-.42 WATERPROOFING FOR VARIOUS DETAILS
+42. WATERPROOFING FOR VARIOUS DETAILS

-.1 Install waterproofing membranes in conformance with various roofing details illustrated in the manufacturer's manual instructions and recommendations.
+1. Install waterproofing membranes in conformance with various roofing details illustrated in the manufacturer's manual instructions and recommendations.

-.43 FIELD QUALITY CONTROL
+43. FIELD QUALITY CONTROL

-.1 Field monitoring of roofing application will be carried out by Contract Administrator.

-- .2 Monitoring and testing of will be carried out by QCA Building Envelope Limited (QCA) including but not limited to membrane-substrate tensile adhesion testing conducted in general accordance with ASTM D 4541, using a Com-Ten Fastener Tester, cold-probing of seams and membrane airtightness in general accordance with ASTM E 1186. - .3 Presence of third-party monitoring does not alleviate responsibility of Contractor for quality assurance.
+- 1. Field monitoring of roofing application will be carried out by Consultant. - 2.
+Monitoring and testing of will be carried out by JDB Consulting Inc (JDB) including but not limited to membrane-substrate tensile adhesion testing conducted in general accordance with ASTM D 4541, using a Com-Ten Fastener Tester, cold-probing of seams and membrane airtightness in general accordance with ASTM E 1186. - 3.
+Presence of third-party monitoring does not alleviate responsibility of Contractor for quality assurance.

-.44 WORK TASK QUALITY ASSURANCE
+44. WORK TASK QUALITY ASSURANCE

-- .1 For each work task, the Contractor's Superintendent or a qualified supervisor performs an initial work in process inspection when the first representative portion of a work activity is completed. - .2 The Superintendent or a qualified inspector performs ongoing work in process quality inspections to ensure that work activities continue to conform to project quality requirements. - .3 For each work task, the Contractor's Superintendent or a qualified supervisor inspects the completion of each work task to verify that work conforms to project quality requirements. - .4 Completion quality inspections are performed for each work task.
-Completion quality inspections are conducted before starting other work activities that may interfere with an inspection. - .5 Any outstanding punch items remaining after the work task completion inspection is deemed a nonconformance.
+- 1. For each work task, the Contractor's Superintendent or a qualified supervisor performs an initial work in process inspection when the first representative portion of a work activity is completed. - 2.
+The Superintendent or a qualified inspector performs ongoing work in process quality inspections to ensure that work activities continue to conform to project quality requirements.